ronyhe/cui/readme.md

 It's meant to receive the text the user typed as a string and return either Good(T) Or Bad(ErrorMessage) If it returns Bad, communicator.promptFor will display the ErrorMessage and re-prompt.
 If it returns Good, communicator.promptFor will return the result.
-This means that the method will not return until valid input was delivered.
+**This means that the method will not return until valid input will have been provided.**

 That's the entire structure, which means that all the building blocks are located in cui.Communicator.